Infinite Random Power Towers

 \section{The Inverse Question}

 It is natural to ask, which distributions can be represented as power towers of an i.i.d. sequence?
-More precisely, given a random variable $T$, does there exist an i.i.d. sequence $\{A_i\}_{i\in\N}$ such that $T \eqindist (A_1)^{(A_2)^{(A_3)^{\iddots}}} $?
+More precisely, given a random variable $T$, does there exist an i.i.d. sequence $\{A_i\}_{i\in\nn}$ such that $T \eqindist (A_1)^{(A_2)^{(A_3)^{\iddots}}} $?
 If the answer is yes, we will say $T$ has a tower distribution, and the distribution of $A_i$ we will call its inverse tower distribution.
-We will not answer this question in full generality, but Theorem \ref{inverse} gives the answer in the case that $T = U^r$ for a uniform distribution $U$ and fixed $r\in\R$. \begin{theorem} Let $U\sim\mathrm{Unif}[\alpha,\beta]$ for some $\alpha\ge 0$.
+We will not answer this question in full generality, but Theorem \ref{th:inverse_problem} gives the answer in the case that $T = U^r$ for a uniform distribution $U$ and fixed $r\in\rr\setminus\{0\}$. \begin{theorem} Let $U\sim\mathrm{Unif}[\alpha,\beta]$ for some $0\le \alpha<\beta$.
 Then $U^r$ has a tower distribution if and only if $1\in[\alpha,\beta]$ and $r\in[0,\frac1{1+\log \beta}]$.
-When these conditions hold, the inverse tower distribution function is given by \end{theorem} This result suggests that the inverse question may be quite difficult for an arbitrary $T$, as it is not clear exactly what ``goes wrong" when the conditions are not met.
-In the case of $\alpha=0$ and $\beta=1$, this $F$ has a relatively simple form, and we get an interesting generalization of Example \ref{ex1}: \begin{example} If $U,V_1,V_2,V_3$ are independent and uniform on $(0,1)$ then has a tower distribution if and only if $r\in[0,1]$.
-When $r\in(0,1)$, its inverse tower distribution is given by \end{example} In our proof of Theorem \ref{inverse}, we will use the following lemmas, each of which may be useful on its own for checking whether a distribution is a tower distribution: \begin{lemma} Suppose $X,Y$ are independent with almost sure bounds $X\in[0,e]$ and $Y\in[0,e^{\frac1e}]$.
+When these conditions hold and $r\ne 0$, the inverse tower distribution has distribution function given by where we interpret $ \frac \alpha\beta F(x^{\frac{\beta^r}{\alpha^r}})$ as $0$ when $\alpha=0$. \end{theorem} This result suggests that the inverse question may be quite difficult for an arbitrary $T$, as it is not clear exactly what ``goes wrong" when the conditions are not met.
+In the case of $\alpha=0$ and $\beta=1$, this $F$ has a relatively simple form, and we get an interesting generalization of Example \ref{ex1}: \begin{example} If $U\sim \mathrm{Unif}(0,1)$ then has a tower distribution if and only if $r\in[0,1]$.
+When $r\in(0,1)$: Let $V_1,V_2,V_3$ be independent and uniform on $(0,1)$.
+Then has the inverse tower distribution of $T$. \end{example} In our proof of Theorem \ref{th:inverse_problem}, we will use the following lemmas, each of which may be useful on its own for checking whether a distribution is a tower distribution: \begin{lemma} Suppose $X,Y$ are independent with almost sure bounds $X\in[0,e]$ and $Y\in[0,e^{\frac1e}]$.